 Elements that I was less at ease with?
 Performance, for sure—especially solo.
 I’ve had to overcome a strong stage-fright and aversion to public-speaking, I say thank you to Guruji and kathak for pushing me over that hurdle!
 I was extremely shy about singing, and certainly did not take as much advantage of my time being in AACM classes with Khansahib as I might have (sigh).
 And abhinaya continues to be challenging, while being one of my favorite aspects of his art.

-Being white/western has presented some challenges of its own of course.
-Among them—we dealt with presenters who didn’t want to present white women doing classical Indian dance and later on with parents who did not want their children to study with a non-South Asian (which I actually could empathize with at the time).
+Being White/Western has presented some challenges of its own of course.
+Among them—we dealt with presenters who didn’t want to present White women doing classical Indian dance and later on with parents who did not want their children to study with a non-South Asian (which I actually could empathize with at the time).
 I also recall struggling with rendering such characters as Ram and Lakshman.
-At one point I think we all were faltering and questioning, along the lines of “…but how can we (white women) portray these revered Indian characters …?”
-The sharp reply was something along the lines of “That’s just your Ego speaking… study/learn… trust… research…!”
+At one point I think we all were faltering and questioning, along the lines of “…but how can we (White women) portray these revered Indian characters …?”
+The sharp reply was something along the lines of “That’s just your ego speaking… study/learn… trust… research…!”
 Implied in those words was simply the directive, as well as a vote of confidence—to not over-think; to dive in fully, do the work, do one’s best.

 In what ways were you involved with the organizational aspects of Chhandam?
 Can you tell us more about your involvement?

 First and foremost, I was a student.
 This sometimes involved also preparing the dance space for each class.
-We took turns clearing the room (if needed) sweeping the floor, setting up the rug where guruji would sit—with table, water glass, often Fresh flowers and incense.
+We took turns clearing the room (if needed) sweeping the floor, setting up the rug where Guruji would sit—with table, water glass, often Fresh flowers and incense.
 Then I moved into becoming a performer and CDDC dancer.
 We did some of the stitching of our own costumes back then.
-My facility with memorizing the materials was sharp in those days and, with the departure of dancers more advanced than myself, I was sometimes called upon the lead classes/rehearsals while Guruji and Julia were in India.
+My facility with memorizing the materials was sharp in those days and, with the departure of dancers more advanced than myself, I was sometimes called upon to lead classes/rehearsals while Guruji and Julia were in India.

 I assisted Michel Zonka during the time when she was running the school.
 Chhandam Chitresh Das Dance Co. owe a great deal to her!
 A strong, hard-working woman with much wisdom to offer.